musflood/seattle-python-401d8/03-errors-files-packaging/README.md

 ## Daily Plan
 - Notes:
     - Anything top of mind
+    - Collaboration: Please do!
+    - _We forgot to cover the Debugger!_
+    - Dirs/Filenames/Function Names...
+        - _Lets all agree that lowercase and underscores are best!
+Here's why..._

 - Code Review
-- _We forgot to cover the Debugger!_
 - Handling errors in Python
 - Reading and writing files
 - Packaging: _Learn to write your own installable packages!_